Texas Water Co uses two types of meters: analog and digital. Use the photos below to determine which meter is at your service location.

 - Number of days in the billing period

-Texas Water Co meters are read by Touch Read Technology or Automatic Meter Reading (AMR) also known as Radio Read.
+Texas Water Co meters are read by Touch Read Technology or Automatic Meter Reading (AMR), also known as Radio Read.

 Touch Read meters use a reading collection device that has a wand attached to it.
-Contracted meter readers collect the meter read electronically by touching the wand to the sensor located on the top of the meter box.
-This triggers the device to collect the reading which is then stored in a handheld reading device.
+Contracted meter readers collect the meter read electronically by touching the wand to the sensor on the top of the meter box.
+This triggers the device to collect the reading, which is then stored in a handheld reading device.

-AMR meters transmit meter readings from using a radio signal device called an MXU (Meter Transceiver Unit) usually on top of a meter box.
+AMR meters transmit meter readings using a radio signal device called an MXU (Meter Transceiver Unit), usually on top of a meter box.
 The MXU is connected to the water meter and is activated by either a handheld device or a vehicle-transported unit.
 The reading equipment collects the meter reading for export to the billing system.
 AMR meter readings are collected by a Texas Water Co employee driving a vehicle equipped with meter reading devices through the service area.